carlosfrias/apigee-opdk-playbook-single-region/README-upgrade.md

 The upgrade process will be engaged when you invoke the playbook like this:

     ansible-playbook update-edge.yml

+## Dependencies

+This playbook assumes that you followed the instructions for setting up (Ansible)[https://github.com/carlosfrias/apigee-opdk-playbook-setup-ansible].

 Please note that the variables below need to be set either upon invocation of the playbook or by updating your custom-properties.yml